 - and all other types of waste (apart from radioactive waste and space debris).

-For us success means solving the problem without baking Samudra into the solution.
-Our goal is to facilitate a large systems change, not to create a successful organisation.
-Once we’ve solved the problem, Samudra will be dissolved.
+For us success means solving the problem, not creating a successful organisation.
+Once the problem has been solved, Samudra will be dissolved.

 For us success means systemic change; in contrast to 99% of ongoing sustainability efforts that focus on parameter changes.
-For us success metrics that matter are not easily quantifiable.
-Instead, to measure our success, we use three proxy metrics:
+We use three proxy metrics to quantify our success:

 - the amount of GHG emissions prevented, measured in tonnes of CO2 equivalent;